 Late Payment Fee: $100.00.
 A late payment fee is assessed against students who do not pay their tuition in full by the required due dates (see the "Academic Calendar" in this General Bulletin).

-FSUCard Term Fee: An FSUCard semi-annual fee of $5.00 applies to all main-campus students each Fall and Spring semester based on campus and location.
+FSUCard Term Fee: An FSUCard semi-annual fee of $5.00 is assessed to students each Fall and Spring semester based on campus and location.

 Replacement FSUCards: $15.00.
 A fee for the preparation of a new card is assessed against those students, including high school students, who lose their FSUCards.